 You are running multiple active prime contracts with a real employee base.
 Business development and capture management become distinct functions.
 You are approaching small business size standard limits for some North American Industry Classification System (NAICS) codes.

 What you need: A fully DCAA-compliant accounting system with separate overhead, general and administrative (G&A), and fringe benefit rate pools.
-A subcontracting plan for any contract over $900,000 (required by the Federal Acquisition Regulation (FAR)).
+A subcontracting plan for any contract over $900,000 in non-construction work or $2 million in construction work, per FAR 19.702 as updated by FAC 2025-06 (effective October 1, 2025).
 Positions on Government-Wide Acquisition Contracts (GWACs) and Indefinite Delivery/Indefinite Quantity (IDIQ) vehicles.
 The biggest risk: growing out of small business status without being ready to compete in full-and-open competitions.

 Stage 4: Post-Small Business ($25M+)

 You are competing against established firms in full-and-open competitions.
-Cost Accounting Standards (CAS) may apply to your cost-type contracts.
-The FY2026 National Defense Authorization Act (NDAA) raised the CAS full coverage threshold from $50 million to $100 million in annual awards.
+Cost Accounting Standards (CAS) are federal rules that govern how cost-type contractors measure, assign, and allocate costs.
+CAS coverage may apply to your cost-type contracts when you cross specific dollar thresholds.
+The FY2026 National Defense Authorization Act (NDAA, P.L.
+119-60 Sec.
+1806(a), signed December 18, 2025) raised the CAS full coverage threshold from $50 million to $100 million in annual awards.
 The per-contract trigger rose from $2.5 million to $35 million.
+Implementing rulemaking is in progress through the Office of Federal Procurement Policy; verify against the current 48 CFR Chapter 99 text before relying on any specific figure for your contract.

-What you need: Full compliance infrastructure with a dedicated compliance officer.
+What you need: Full compliance infrastructure with a dedicated compliance officer (a senior staff member responsible for FAR, DFARS, and CAS adherence across the contract portfolio).
 Multiple contract vehicles across agencies.
-Mentor-protege relationships (as a mentor) to maintain access to set-aside work.
+Mentor-Protégé relationships (as a mentor) to maintain access to set-aside work.
 CAS-compliant cost accounting if you hold applicable contracts.

 Use subcontractors when you need specialized skills for a single contract, the work is short-term, you want to limit overhead, or you are still proving your business model.